DSWD needs P614M for typhoon victims

 Senator Loren Legarda on Thursday said the government has enough funds to rehabilitate areas devastated by typhoon Nina.

-The chairman of the Senate finance committee said the National Disaster Risk Reduction and Management (NDRRM) unearmarked P4.9 billion in the 2016 budget which can be used to start the rehabilitation program.
+The chairman of the Senate finance committee said the National Disaster Risk Reduction and Management (NDRRM) has an unearmarked P4.9 billion in the 2016 budget which can be used to start the rehabilitation program.

 “The government still has funds for 2016 which will still be carried over to 2017 and we also have a new NDRRM fund appropriation for 2017,” Legarda said.